Lachlan-Mayne/english-notes/Peter/Marketing.md

 	- Greater convenience
 	- More features
 	- Better value for money
-	- Products or services that are environmentally frie
+	- Products or services that are environmentally friendly
+-